coder/backstage-plugins/README.md

 # coder/backstage-plugins

-We believe [Backstage.io](https://backstage.io) can be extended to help developers where they spend the majority of their time: their IDE.
-This repository contains a collection of plugins that onboard developers faster and reduce context-switching by giving them one-click into reproducible development environments:
+We believe [Backstage.io](https://backstage.io) can be extended to help developers where they spend the majority of their time: within their IDE.
+This repository contains a collection of plugins that onboard developers faster and reduce context-switching by giving them one-click access into reproducible development environments:

 - [backstage-plugin-coder](./plugins/backstage-plugin-coder/README.md): A plugin for integrating Coder workspaces into Backstage.
 - [backstage-plugin-devcontainers](./plugins/backstage-plugin-devcontainers/README.md): A plugin for integrating DevContainers into Backstage (no Coder deployment necessary).